The Best Alternatives to Logitech G29 Racing Wheel

 Force Feedback: Direct Drive | Rotation: Infinite | Warranty: 2 years limited hardware warranty (for the wheel base), 1 year for pedals and steering wheel | Steering Wheel: Aluminum build coated with ergonomic leather grip | Pedal Board: 2 pedals | Compatibility: PC

-MOZA is a relatively new name in the sim racing market, but has quickly established itself as a direct competitor to Fanatec.
-Case in point, the MOZA R5 bundle serves as a counter to Fanatec’s CSL DD bundle, and is an excellent alternative to both the CSL and therefore the G29.
+MOZA is a newer yet quickly rising force in the sim racing market, positioning itself as a viable rival to Fanatec.
+The MOZA R5 bundle directly competes with Fanatec’s CSL DD bundle and stands as an impressive alternative to both it and the G29.

 The MOZA R5 bundle | MOZA Racing